datatelling/jenlowe/no/no.md

 <br />

-But today I feel like this, and sometimes you might, too:
+But today I feel like this:

 <br />